y-redhat/Secure-Search-Site/README.md

 # Important
 These models(Vr1.0.0 and Vr2.0.0)are still under development.
 They may contain vulnerabilities that have not yet been fixed.
 Please exercise caution when using them.
+Creating public servers that place a heavy load on the system is prohibited on Colab.
+Please use the service at your own discretion.